kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 Lacking a script that could store the Vedic lore, the ancients decided to use the human brain and its temporally intransigent abstraction---the human mind---as distributed storage media.
 The Vedas were literally preserved as memories in human minds and bequeathed from one generation of scholar-priests to the next.

-This is not a unique achievement: witness the Norse sagas and the ancient mythology of most cultures which have also been orally transmitted down the ages.
+This is not a unique achievement---witness the Norse sagas and the ancient mythology of most cultures which have also been orally transmitted down the ages.
 But the Vedas enjoy an additional, singular distinction: they have been preserved almost error-free from the hoary times when they were first recited, by virtue of the almost mathematical rigour that Sanskrit embodies for its grammar and phonetics, not to mention mnemonics [@bhatekak1993].

 ## Memorization as the great bane